{11 Hacks} To Quiet a Noisy Window Air Conditioner

 The most common cause of any problems with your window AC are damaged parts.
 There are five main parts in a window ac unit just like a human being and if any of these parts get damaged then there will be a huge problem.

-Inspect all parts of your unit for signs of damage, paying particular attention to the fan blades, fan motor, and condenser coil.
+Inspect all parts of your unit for signs of damage, paying special attention to the fan blades, motor, and condenser coil.
 If you notice any damage part, replace them as soon as possible.

 6. Clean the condenser coils and straighten the bent fins

-Cleaning the condenser coils and straightening the bent fins are essential steps to minimize noise in a window air conditioner is one of the most effective way.
+Cleaning the condenser coils and straightening the bent fins are essential to minimize the unit noise.
 The condenser coils are found on the back of the unit’s outer casing.

 Over time, these coils can also get clogged with dust and dirt just like the air filter, which leads to more noise.
 So you should also clean it regularly, not monthly like filters but at twice a year.